 Immune checkpoint inhibitors (ICIs) targeting anti-protein death (PD)-1/PD-1 ligand (L1) and/or cytotoxic T-lymphocyte-associated protein-4 have revolutionized the treatment paradigm of advanced melanoma and its adjuvant therapy.
 While combination ICI therapies are associated with higher objective response rate (ORR) and improved progression free survival and overall survival (OS), grade III/IV immune-related adverse events (irAEs) are also significantly increased.
 However, despite improved clinical outcomes with ICI, the fact remains that most patients with advanced melanoma ultimately fail to benefit from currently approved ICI mono- or combination therapy due to either primary or acquired resistance.1–4 Thus, there remains a critical need for new therapies that function via alternative immune activation mechanisms, to safely trigger an antitumor immune response in patients with ICI refractory melanoma.4–6

 Intratumoral (IT) immunotherapies have been proposed to stimulate an antitumor immune response with little systemic exposure (and presumably, toxicity), making them attractive options to pair with ICI.
-Examples include talimogene laherparepvec (T-VEC) and the toll-like receptor (TLR)-9 agonist tilsotolimod, in combination with an ICI (pembrolizumab and ipilimumab, respectively), which have held promise in patients with advanced or anti-PD-1-refractory melanoma.7–9 However, recently announced disappointing phase III results for these agents combined with an ICI in the front-line (T-VEC with pembrolizumab halted by the data safety monitoring committing for futility)10 11 and PD-1-refractory settings (tilsotolimod with ipilimumab failed to meet the primary endpoint of ORR, and the study was halted, given that the combination was unlikely to impact OS),12 respectively, mean that the search for more effective and well-tolerated therapies continues and that even in this period of unprecedented successes, the difficulty to move agents successfully from phase II to phase III remains an issue for the field.
+Examples include talimogene laherparepvec (T-VEC) and the toll-like receptor (TLR)-9 agonist tilsotolimod, in combination with an ICI (pembrolizumab and ipilimumab, respectively), which have held promise in patients with advanced or anti-PD-1-refractory melanoma.7–9 However, recently announced disappointing phase III results for these agents combined with an ICI in the front-line (T-VEC with pembrolizumab in the phase 3 MASTERKEY-265 study was recommended to be halted by the Data Monitoring Committee due to futility on efficacy after an interim analysis.
+No new safety signals were observed.)10 11 and PD-1-refractory settings (tilsotolimod with ipilimumab failed to meet the primary endpoint of ORR, and the study was halted, given that the combination was unlikely to impact OS),12 respectively, mean that the search for more effective and well-tolerated therapies continues and that even in this period of unprecedented successes, the difficulty to move agents successfully from phase II to phase III remains an issue for the field.

 The glaring question becomes why these approaches to date have fallen short, at least in the more mature and larger clinical studies that have been reported.
 As outlined in Smyth et al,6 for immunotherapies to stimulate a successful antitumor response, priming and activation of T cell responses in tumor tissue and an immune-promoting tumor microenvironment (TME) are essential.
 In the case of TLR-9, the stimulation of a single type of receptor can trigger localized inflammation and localized tumor responses,13 but this may not be sufficient to trigger the co-stimulatory signals necessary for engendering an effective durable systemic response, required to impact metastatic disease.
 Another approach involving a TLR-9-based agonist under clinical evaluation focuses on CMP-001, a GpG-A TLR-9 agonist, which is packaged within a virus-like particle designed to activate tumor-associated plasmacytoid dendritic cells to stimulate a CD8+ antitumor response.
 Preliminary results in anti-PD-1-refractory patients in combination with pembrolizumab were encouraging (ORR of 24% (18/75 patients)),14 and this different CpG type A TLR-9 agonist, combined with a different ICI (anti-PD1), may have quite different outcomes.
 Likewise, T-VEC (a modified herpes virus) is known to trigger a response in injected lesions but did not lead to significant improvements in OS.15 This suggests that T-VEC fails to trigger new antitumor immune responses, which could be related to immune evasion mechanisms employed by herpes virus.16